ResearchComputing/odor2action/docs/source/main/index.md

 1. Under “File”, open a new finder window.
 Navigate to the “Applications” folder, then the “Utilities” folder.
 Open a terminal window and type `ssh username@login.rc.colorado.edu`, where `username` is your assigned username.
 Press enter.
 2. Enter your password:
     * If you are logging in using Duo Push, type your Identikey password.
 You will then receive an authentication request on the Duo app on your phone.
 Approve the request.
-    * If you are using Duo SMS, Phone Call, or Token login methods, instructions can be [found here](https://curc.readthedocs.io/en/latest/access/duo-2-factor-authentication.html).
+    * If you are using Duo SMS, Phone Call, or Token login methods, instructions can be <a href="https://curc.readthedocs.io/en/latest/access/duo-2-factor-authentication.html" target="_blank">found here</a>.

 #### Logging in from Linux